 The instrument can be turned off at any time and will keep its current settings until it is turned on the next time.
-Data in the memory will not be lost when the instrument is turned off.
+Data in the memory will not be lost when the instrument is shut off or when removing the battery pack to be charged.